CptTelefonmast/BookDB/README.md

 # BookDB

-# Attention!
-As of now, there is no out of the box encryption and no user authentication to add, edit or delete books in this project.
-I've got it running on a RasPi on my internal networks, so for now, I haven't had the need for any of those.
+> ⚠ **Security Notice**
+> This project currently does **not include encryption or user authentication**.
+> Anyone who can access the application can add, edit or delete books.
+>
+> The project was originally built for use on a Raspberry Pi inside a private network.
+> If you plan to expose it to the internet, you should add authentication and HTTPS.

+## Overview

 BookDB is a lightweight PHP web application for managing a personal book collection.

 It allows storing books with authors, series information, publication year and multiple genres.
 The interface supports searching, sorting and pagination and works on both desktop and mobile devices.

+---

-# Features
+## Features

 - Add, edit and delete books
 - Multiple genres per book
 - Create new genres dynamically